erveer/erveer/README.md

 - 👋 Hi, I’m @erveer
 - 👀 I’m interested in salesforce development and web development
-- 🌱 I’m currently learning react.js
+- 🌱 I’m salesforce platform developer with lightning experience
 - 💞️ I’m looking to collaborate on salesforce and web development
 - 📫 How to reach me @er__veer on twiter and @er_veer on telegram